Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: Modeling of Generic Tiltable MRAVs

-Note that the full allocation matrix in \eqn\eqref{eq:allocation_derivative} is a special case of the corresponding matrix in \eqn\eqref{eq:allocation_derivative_d} with fixed propeller orientations.
-Also note that the allocation strategy in \eqn\eqref{eq:allocation_all} can only be used when each propeller's direction can be fully controlled; equivalent formulations can be made to reflect partial control of the propellers' orientation.
-While such modifications were presented for specific platforms~\cite{bodie2020iser}, in what follows we will present a formulation for any MRAV with any allowable propeller tilt.\\ Let us modify the matrix $\vect{A}$ depending on whether each of its propellers can be tilted about two axes, one axis or no axes.
+where $\vect{A}$ is referred to as the vector allocation matrix.
+Note that the allocation strategy in \eqn\eqref{eq:allocation_all} can only be used when each propeller's direction can be modified in $\mathbb{S}^2$.
+Other formulations presented in the literature can reflect partial control of the propellers' orientation, such as the one presented for the hexarotor with tilting propellers in~\cite{bodie2020iser}.
+In what follows, we present a general formulation for any MRAV where each propeller's orientation can be fixed, tiltable in $\mathbb{S}^1$ or $\mathbb{S}^2$.\\ Let us modify the matrix $\vect{A}$ depending on whether each of its propellers can be tilted about two axes, one axis or no axes.
 In the latter, the corresponding vector $\vO{i}$ is fixed, and thus each matrix $\vect{A}_i$ can be replaced with the single column matrix $\vect{A}_i' = \vect{A}_i \vO{i}$, while the control input $\vP{i}$ can be replaced by the propeller thrust $\uP{i}$.\\ Similarly, if only one rotation axis of the corresponding propeller can be actuated, the corresponding matrix $\vect{A}_i$ can be replaced with a matrix $\vect{A}_i' = \vect{A}_i \vect{W}$, such that $\vect{A}_i \vect{W} \in \nR{6 \times 2}$, and $\vP{i}$ can be replaced with a vector $\vP{i}' \in \nR{2}$.
 For convenience, let us denote by $\vect{A}' = [\vect{A}_1' \; \dots \; \vect{A}_N']$ as the modified vector allocation matrix.
-Note that in the case of fixed propellers, the matrices $\vect{A}'$ and $\allocationMatrix$ are identical.

-While the authors in \cite{hamandi2021ijrr} suggest to analyze the full allocation matrix $\allocationMatrix$ to understand the properties and abilities of any MRAV, it is easy to see that the full allocation matrix changes depending on the operating point, and as such, ${\Image(\allocationMatrix) :\neq \wrenchSet}$, where $\wrenchSet$ is the set of feasible wrench.
-On the other hand, it is easy to see that for any platform (fixed or actuated) ${\Image(\vect{A}') := \wrenchSet}$, and as such, in this paper we will rely on the matrix $\vect{A}'$ for the analysis of the platform's ability to achieve and sustain static hovering.
+For example, a platform where the first propeller can be tilted about two axes, the second about one axis (such that $\beta = 0$), and the third is fixed (oriented parallel to $\zB$) can be written as follows: